ueberauth/guardian/guides/plug/pipelines.md

 1. Access to your [implementation module](introduction-implementation.html)
 2. An error handler for when folks aren't authenticated

 The pipeline puts these two modules into the `Plug.Conn` struct so that they're available to all downstream plugs.
 This means that we can set these at the start of our plug chain and even swap them out downstream if we need to.
-More on that later though.
+More on that later, though.

 ## A manual version

-When we `use Guardian.Plug.Pipeline` it's just wrapping up a bunch of plugs for us into a nice neat bundle.
-In order to understand what it's doing we'll first look at it manually.
+When we `use Guardian.Plug.Pipeline`, it's just wrapping up a bunch of plugs for us into a nice neat bundle.
+In order to understand what it's doing, we'll first look at it manually.

 The first step is to use the pipeline plug to specify the implementation module and error handler.